shubham526/SIGIR2022-BERT-ER/README.md

 Shubham Chatterjee and Laura Dietz.
 2022.
 [BERT-ER: Query-specific BERT Entity Representations for Entity Ranking](https://www.cs.unh.edu/~sc1242/publications/pdf/sigir2022.pdf).
 In _Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’22)._

 This repository contains code associated with this paper and the instructions on how to execute the code.
-For detailed instructions on how to run the code, read the documentation *Coming Soon!*.
+For detailed instructions on how to run the code, [read the documentation](https://github.com/shubham526/SIGIR2022-BERT-ER/wiki/BERT-ER:-Query-Specific-BERT-Entity-Representations-for-Entity-Ranking).

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]